 The action plan should be grounded in a precise carbon footprint assessment, helping the company prioritize emission reductions and allocate resources efficiently.
 This approach avoids excessive efforts in sectors with limited emission reduction potential and aligns with global objectives, such as those outlined in the Paris Agreement, aiming to limit global warming to 1.5°C compared to pre-industrial levels.

-Numerous actions can be undertaken to reduce your company's carbon footprint, including:
+Numerous actions can be undertaken to reduce your company's footprint, including:

 By implementing measures and developing a robust action plan, companies can make significant strides toward reducing their carbon footprint and contributing to a sustainable future.

-Why choose Kabaun to conduct your corporate carbon footprint?
+Why choose Kabaun for your corporate carbon footprint assessment?